Communist AI vs Liberal AI

 Haferlach highlights the interesting discussion about the usefulness of AI technology and refers to Morozov's plea for an AI that augments human capabilities.
 I would like to add some critical thoughts to his comments, particularly with regard to the dangers of centralized AI models and the importance of participatory approaches.

-When Evgeny Morozov describes a "communist AI" as a centrally developed technology in public institutions (Public AI) that could promote a socialist transformation, it is crucial that all those who see the values of free and liberal democracies as irreplaceable counter this.
+When Evgeny Morozov describes a "communist AI" as a centrally developed technology in public institutions (Public AI) that could promote a socialist transformation, it is crucial that all those who see the values of free and liberal democracies as irreplaceable, counter any centralised and closed sourced approach.
 Freedom is indispensable in a liberal society, as it forms the basis for individual development, political co-determination and protection from state despotism.
 These fundamental values ultimately enable a diverse and just society.

 Another threatening model is the Chinese tech model, where platforms have been created along the lines of US corporations but are under strict state control.
 In China, surveillance capitalism has replaced “surveillance communism”, whereby private companies have extensive data collection capabilities and are required to share all data collected with the government.
 This surveillance system aims to prevent the spread of “contagious ideas”, create fear in the population and undermine social trust (social scoring).